gskorupa/cricket-hcms/README.md

 # Cricket HCMS

-Cricket HCMS is a headless content management system designed for website developers and content creators.
+Cricket HCMS is a headless content management system designed for developers looking for an easy and quick to implement HCMS solution.
 It is a lightweight, file-based CMS that provides a REST API for content retrieval.

 <!--
 ## Features